-Through the Years America is back in Mindanao – right smack in the middle of a war against a Mranao family, the Mautes and the full force of the Philippine Armed forces.
+Through the Years Here are my posts regarding Independence through the years: America is back in Mindanao – right smack in the middle of a war against a Mranao family, the Mautes and the full force of the Philippine Armed forces.
 Ostensibly, the Americans are providing intelligence and surveillance planes.
 The Philippine government used all… Read More Independence Day…for the Bangsa Moro?